 The workbook must be completed and sent to your allocated external NPA tutor who will grade you and provide feedback on the quality of your work.

 The final assessment consists of 50 multiple-choice questions.

-Upon successful completion of the course a certificate of completion will be provided.
+Upon successful completion of the course an e-certificate of completion will be provided.